 Want to keep up to date with the latest information on new, ongoing and recently completed R&D investments throughout the year?
-Check out Hort Innovation's Hortlink publication - the latest edition is always available from www.horticulture.com.au/potato-processing.
+Check out Hort Innovation's Hortlink publication - the latest edition is always available from your grower page, www.horticulture.com.au/potato.